 - In the Men in Black films Agent Kay is given to quoting chapter and verse of MIB regulations at Jay when he does something questionable.

 - In the fifth Captain Underpants book, the school reveals it has the Big Book O' Rules, with nearly 8000 rules.
-We only hear two: "Rule 411: Don't kick school property into space", and "Rule 7,734: Don't transform into big, flying robots during afternoon recess."
+The reader only hears two: "Rule 411: Don't kick school property into space", and "Rule 7,734: Don't transform into big, flying robots during afternoon recess."

-- The Assassin's Guild School in the Discworld series has quite a list of rules, as one might expect, but the only ones we hear about are the rules regarding boys and girls being restricted to their own dormitories (and various patches to deal with Loophole Abusers and Rules Lawyers) and Rule 16 and its subrules forbidding keeping a crocodile in one's bedroom.
+- The Assassin's Guild School in the Discworld series has quite a list of rules, as one might expect, but only certain ones are listed, such as rules regarding boys and girls being restricted to their own dormitories (and various patches to deal with Loophole Abusers and Rules Lawyers), and Rule 16 and its subrules forbidding keeping a crocodile in one's bedroom.
 Or the basement.

 - There are 700 ways to commit a foul in Quidditch in the Harry Potter universe, but the readers only learn a small selection of them and then mostly through the side book Quidditch Through the Ages.
 This is mainly because these are far and away the most common fouls: most of the rest are Obvious Rule Patches such as, "It is illegal to attack your opponent with an axe."
 And about 90% of the list is apparently rendered redundant by the general ban on using one's wand against other players.
-The full list, however, is not known in the universe except by the referees, on the grounds of not wanting to give people ideas.
+The full list is not even known in-universe except by the referees, on the grounds of not wanting to give people ideas.

 - The only sections of the Deneb Accords, the laws governing interstellar warfare in the Honor Harrington series, that have been revealed in the series are the sections concerning prisoners of war, since they're plot points in In Enemy Hands.
 They're the sections State Sec head Cordelia Ransom subjects to severe Rules Lawyering in order to try and have Honor executed.